olliepalmer/parallel-worlds-course/pages/classes/class-01.md

 Bring in an object which has emotional resonance for you.
 Prepare a short presentation (2-3 mins) which tells us about the object: where did it come from, how does it signify a world you’ve inhabited?
 Why does it mean something to you?

+Your object does not have to have a high or low value, but should be something that evokes a memory or emotion for you.
+Please note, your object will be treated with respect in class, but may be passed around to your colleagues.

+Stuck for ideas?
+You could bring in:

+- an object you use every day (e.g. a pen, a notebook, a water flask, keys)
+- an object which reminds you of another place or another time (e.g. a photograph, a piece of jewelry, an old toy, a memento of a person or place)

 ----

 # Resources